Brain science is helping us to learn more effective ways of treating a devastating mental illness.. sex addiction.

 Critical treatment elements include:

-Our local Massachusetts Chapter of the Association for Marriage and Family Therapy will be presenting a training symposium that will address this growing issue in early 2017.
+The Massachusetts Chapter of the Association for Marriage and Family Therapy presented a training symposium that will address this growing issue in early 2017.
 I was asked by MAMFT to give a brief talk to my local colleagues outlining what is currently known and understood about sex addiction.
 Here are some of my notes from this talk:Restructuring a brain network from sex addiction requires external support, inner resolve, and time.
 Sex Addicts typically experience specific stages of recovery.
 Each one of these stages could take many months:

 Pre- recovery contemplation is a developmental stage that can last up to two years.
 Total sobriety is a fundamental absolute for entering treatment.
 The crisis or decision stage can last from as little as a day to as long as three months.
 Once a working sobriety from sex addiction is achieved, the shock of living sober will take about eight months to process.
 This process overlaps, and sometimes followed by a 4 to 8 months grief stage.